 - Around the 2 hour mark, make the glaze.
 Combine the cherry preserves, cumin, cinnamon, lime zest, orange juice and Adobo sauce in a medium saucepan over medium heat.
 Bring to a low boil, stirring constantly and cook for 5 minutes.
 Remove from heat.

 - Remove the ham from the oven.
 Remove the foil and increase the oven temperature to 350 degrees.
 Baste the ham with the glaze, twice.
 Reserve the remaining glaze to serve at the table.

-- Return the ham to the oven and bake uncovered for 20 minutes.
-Remove from the oven and allow to rest for 10 minutes before serving.
+- Remove from the oven and allow to rest for 10 minutes before serving.

 The article is really nice and interesting.
 I have searched for this type of information and would love to read this information.
 I hope you will share more useful articles like that.
 Thanks for sharing!